zachdwight/LLM_Training_Prep_3Step/README.md

 - ✅ The **efficiency** of a local model for quick, low-cost processing, and
 - ✅ The **capability** of a larger model for precision and structure.

+2nd Note - different APIs or models may cause JSON issues (I'll try and get something up here more robust).
 ---

 ## Table of Contents